sujith-eag/personal-site/content/docs/c/ds_qp/unit_3_q_answered.md

 **Answer :**

----

-#### Basic Terminology and Definitions

-Nodes along the path from root to the nodes are ancestors of that node.

-Children of same parent are termed as siblings

-___

 A **binary tree** is a hierarchical data structure in which each node has **at most two children**, commonly referred to as the **left child** and the **right child**.
 It is a special case of a **general tree**, where nodes can have any number of children.

 ---